9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 # Chapter 20.
 Systems Programming in Haskell

-So far, we\'ve been talking mostly about high-level concepts.
+So far, we've been talking mostly about high-level concepts.
 Haskell can also be used for lower-level systems programming.
 It is quite possible to write programs that interface with the operating system at a low level using Haskell.

-In this chapter, we are going to attempt something ambitious: a Perl-like \"language\" that is valid Haskell, implemented in pure Haskell, that makes shell scripting easy.
+In this chapter, we are going to attempt something ambitious: a Perl-like "language" that is valid Haskell, implemented in pure Haskell, that makes shell scripting easy.
 We are going to implement piping, easy command invocation, and some simple tools to handle tasks that might otherwise be performed with `grep` or `sed`.